The Riskiest Places for Catching COVID

 Risk on Scale of 1 to 10: 7.50

 Fauci recently told The Washington Post that he would not visit a gym at this point—and most epidemiologists agree.
-A CDC study early in the pandemic found that certain types of workout situations are riskier than others when it comes to viral transmission.
+One study early in the pandemic found that certain types of workout situations are riskier than others when it comes to viral transmission.
 While many people opted to return to their favorite fitness studios, there have been virus outbreaks reported, including a recent one in California.

 Outdoor Stadiums for Large Events